MCai416/Linear-Regressions/README.md

 To use ridge, please use getK first, this is a function to retrieve the best bias/Minimum MSE estimated K value from the two papers.
 Ridge takes four arguments.
 The third argument is the k value you want to input.
-Then the last one set "nocons = False" Standard ridge regression does not include and F-test, because it is meaningless.
+Then the last one set "nocons = False" Standard ridge regression does not include F-test, because it is meaningless.

 Test function is there to do F-test under Homoskedasticity.
 Takes 4 arguments: y, X, null, and k.